isu-digital/digital.lib/pages/summer-institute.md

 Throughout the week, you'll have plenty of opportunities to collaborate and connect with fellow graduate students and lay the groundwork for ongoing collaborative funding opportunities with the library.
 **Breakfast and lunch are provided** daily, and attendance costs are fully covered by the library.

-Interested applicants should prepare a statement of interest (no more than 500 words) describing interest in learning digital humanities methods and outlining any previous experience in this field (preveious experience is not required).
+Interested applicants should prepare a statement of interest (no more than 500 words) describing interest in learning digital humanities methods and outlining any previous experience in this field (previous experience is not required).
 If accepted, applicants are expected to attend the full workshop program, May 19-22, 2025.
 View the full schedule below.

+**Applications are due April 21, 2025.**

 **Questions?** Contact Michael Cummings, Digital Scholarship Librarian, [mrc2@iastate.edu](mailto:mrc2@iastate.edu)